netglue/zf2-encryption-module/README.md

 then if your database full of encrypted data _and_ the private key are compromised, the password contains one last line of defence...

+Also, as the session container has no special configuration, it would likely be prudent to set up the default session manager with some sane values such as limiting the lifetime of the session container etc.

 ## Installation

 The module should be installed with [composer](http://getcomposer.org).
 It's name is `netglue/zf2-encryption-module`